desultory/ugrd/readme.md

 * Rootfs LVM, including under LUKS, is auto-mounted
 * BTRFS root subvolumes are automatically detected, but can be overridden or `subvol_selector` can be used to select a subvolume at boot time.
 * `/usr` auto-mounting if the init system requires it
-* Auto-detctection of kernel modules required by the storage device used by the root filesystem
+* Auto-detection of kernel modules required by the storage device used by the root filesystem

 ### Validation